About the Company:

 Nicole Philippidis, a native and lifelong New Yorker, created 277 Dance Project in 2009.
 Nicole’s dance training has included extensive studies of Limón and Cunningham techniques, as well as Contemporary Forms.
 As a dancer, she has appeared in works choreographed by Geraldine Cardiel, Alan Danielson, and Deborah Santos, who have influenced her unique movement style.
 Nicole earned her BFA in Dance from Marymount Manhattan College where she is currently on the Advisory Board for the Dance Department.
 She is also an accomplished arts educator: earning her MS in Education from City College, she was awarded a Teaching Fellowship for the Arts.

 Nicole has taught at numerous dance centers and schools throughout New York City and held leadership positions at RIOULT Dance and the New York Institute of Technology.
-She is on faculty at Mark Morris Dance Center and performs lecture demonstrations and dance residencies for numerous institutions, and works with socially conscious organizations, such as Gleason’s Give a Kid a Dream and National Water Dance to inspire change through the arts.
+She is on faculty at Mark Morris Dance Center and has performed lecture demonstrations and dance residencies for numerous institutions.
+As a dance filmmaker and editor she has created various short dance films, mixed media for the stage, and music videos.

 Rehearsal Director & Choreographer